kaishistudio/KS-Live-Wallpaper-Core/WorkShop/ReadMe.md

 - **Galaxy 3**
   - HTML File: [galaxy3.html](galaxy3.html)
   - Preview: ![galaxy3 Preview](galaxy3.png)

-## How to Use
-1. Clone or download this repository to your local machine.
-2. Open any `.html` file directly in a modern web browser (Chrome, Firefox, Edge recommended).
-3. The PNG images are preview thumbnails for the corresponding HTML visualizations.

 ## Notes
 - Some entries have only HTML files (no PNG) or only PNG files (no HTML) as indicated.